 “Married?!”
 Rosalyn shrieked so loudly that the driver turned his head.
 “Mrs Henderson!
 I have never, do not, and will not plan on getting married, regardless of whether a young man is a looker or not.
 Oxford University is where I’m going to earn my degree.
 They just started allowing women to earn degrees last year you know.
 And I fully intend on doing it.”

 The car came to a sudden stop.
 Rosalyn was so busy talking with Mrs. Henderson about her inappropriate comments that she hadn’t noticed their arrival.
 “Oxford,” Rosalyn breathed out.
 The smooth stone walls and castle tops made Rosalyn swoon with joy.
-The polished glass were so inviting.
+The polished glass was so inviting.
 The vines growing up on the walls begged to be touched.
 The courtyards longing to have books upon books read in them.
 And the library!
 Oh, the library!
 Rosalyn was finally here, in front of the place she hoped to fall in love with.
 It’s charm already working.
 “It’s…it’s…oh, it’s – ” Rosalyn spoke almost breathlessly.
-“A stone building,” Mrs. Henderson said, finishing Rosalyn’s sentence with a completely different ending.”
+“A stone building,” Mrs. Henderson said, finishing Rosalyn’s sentence with a completely different ending.
 Rosalyn smiled at the old woman’s frankness and simplicity.
 “Well yes.
 But beautiful, Mrs. Henderson.
 It’s beautiful.”

 Rosalyn began to step out of the car when Mrs. Henderson gently grabbed her arm.
 She looked sad.
 “Will you really never marry, my dear?
 Even if you spend the rest of your days alone?” she asked Rosalyn softly with pleading eyes.